Jakersnell/RCC/README.md

 ### Why

-I have been programming for a few years now and the compiler always felt like this elusive black box of magic.
+I have been programming for a few years now and compilers always felt like this elusive black box of magic.
 I was extremely curious about how this thing may work as going from point A to B seemed so beyond me.
 I stand by the belief that anyone can achieve nearly anything so long as they work hard at it, so I began doing research.
 I would like to give a special thanks to [Immo Landwerth](https://www.youtube.com/@ImmoLandwerth) on YouTube as I watched his livestream series where he writes [Minsk](https://github.com/terrajobst/minsk/tree/master) and that gave me the inspiration to feel that it was possible to write my own compiler.
-I first wrote simple stuff like the .bf interpreter and compiler on my GitHub.
-Then after doing much more research I decided to start writing this compiler.
+I first wrote simple stuff like the .bf interpreter and .bf compiler on my GitHub.
+Then after doing more research I decided to start writing this compiler.
 I chose Rust as I wanted more experience in the language, and I really enjoy the language.